rhourahane/IOS-Z80-MBC2/README.md

 * Put all strings into PROGMEM to save RAM
 * Increased the segment size used to read/write sectors to 128 bytes
 * Improved boot menu functionality and made adding new disk sets nolonger required an IOS change, Details of disk set now read from .TXT file.

-Improvements I intend to make:
-* Add new op code to allow reading of millis
-* Provide an interface to allow Z80 code to make IO requests to the I2C bus.
 * Change to use standard SD library to access the SD card.
 This would allow creating/expanding files on the SD card.
 This might allow saving AutoLoad settings, creation of a CP/M app to read/write FAT files via IOS and more.
 Done some work but not working fails to read SD card.

+Improvements I intend to make:
+* Add new op code to allow reading of millis
+* Add new op codes to allow reading and writing of files in the SD card.
+* Provide an interface to allow Z80 code to make IO requests to the I2C bus.